braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/sdk_support_policy.md

 **Deprecated** - SDK versions which are deprecated have a known end-of-life date in the future.

-**End-Of-Life Date** - Braze will no longer support an older SDK after its end-of-life date.
+**End-Of-Life Date** - SDK versions which have passed their end-of-life date will no longer be supported or maintained.

 ## SDK Support Timelines